 You can tell a lot about the care you are going to get based on how the front office treats you.
 Lauren and Selina made me feel so welcome.
 I explained that I was coming from San Diego and needed to get in ASAP.
 They not only booked my appointment but also saved me a surgery date.
 December 26th, 2014.
 Merry Christmas to ME!

 I packed up my life in San Diego and headed back to the East Coast where I am originally from.
 My mom and I traveled from Reading, PA to the Big Apple to the hospital for my first round of appointments.
 All of the appointments for x-rays, blood work, etc. were all ON TIME.
 I don’t think I waited longer than a few minutes.
-At the end of the day I met Dr. Cross and was immediately relieved.
+At the end of the day I met my surgeon and was immediately relieved.
 He’s not your typical orthopedic surgeon.
 Before meeting him I could tell he reviewed my case thoroughly, asked me about my history and answered all my questions.
 After a few minutes, he gave me the verdict: Brand New Knees!
 Despite being very scared because at 29 this is very uncommon, he made me feel like it was no big deal and I would be up and running in no time.

 Surgery and recovery went great.
 I went to a rehab center for a few more days and then headed back to Reading, PA to continue rehab.
 After 3 months, I was cleared to go back to San Diego.
 I was doing things I hadn’t done in a long time (or ever!) – walking with friends, biking on the beach, up and down stairs one foot in front of the other.
 Oh, and I could wear heels!